 Animating Europe: Connecting comics and politics

-Is there a strong vision of Europe?
-What can or should the future of Europe look like?
-How is Europe dealing with current crises?
-What topics and values lie at the heart of Europe and shape it?
-How can it regain its energy?
-Who or what will be the magical healer or super hero who can find the right medicine for Europe’s ailing heart?
+Is there a strong vision of Europe? – What can or should the future of Europe look like? – How is Europe dealing with current crises? – What topics and values lie at the core of Europe and shape it? – How can it regain its energy? – What could be the super power or the right medicine to heal Europe’s ailing heart?